 If you’ve been previously convicted of a crime in the San Marcos Justice Court and are considering petitioning for a set aside, the Rosenstein Law Group offers free consultations.
 We will go over your case with you and determine your eligibility and best strategy for having a set aside granted.
-Call today at 480-248-7666 or contact us online to schedule your consultation.
+Call today at 480-248-7666 or contact us online to schedule your initial no-cost consultation.